-There is also a non-residential study week, between year 1 and year 2.
+There is also a non-residential study week, held in Oxford, between year 1 and year 2.
 The study week provides an intensive introduction to your chosen optional subject.

-In addition to attending the Foundation Certificate's own weekly seminar programme, students are also entitled, for no extra payment, to attend the wide range of lectures and seminars organised by the University's Faculty of History.
+In addition to attending the Undergraduate Certificate's own weekly seminar programme, students are also entitled, for no extra payment, to attend the wide range of lectures and seminars organised by the University's Faculty of History.